marcorichetta/talks/slidev/slides.md

 I think it's great because it shows many ways to contribute depending on the role you have.

-I noticed translating doesn't have a guide (yet)
+[click] I noticed translating doesn't have a guide (yet)

+Nice opportuni
 -->

 ---